Shop With Confidence: FREE Growing & Glowing Promise

 Garden Trellis

-For your vining fruits and vegetables, as well as added spice to your garden, feel free to add in a trellis or two.
-It is no question that they will be the focal point of the garden!
+For your vining fruits and vegetables, as well as adding spice to your garden, feel free to add in a trellis or two.
+There is no question that they will be the focal point of the garden!

-Your trellis can be as high or as low as you wish; they can be homemade or bought from the store too.
-Any size, shape, color, and design can be picked out to fit your style.
+Your trellis can be as high or as low as you wish; it can be homemade or bought from the store, too.
+Any size, shape, color, or design can be picked out to fit your style.
 Just make sure that the tops are reinforced to ensure they don’t tend to bow in.

 Our favorite aspect of this edible gardening design tip is you can enjoy a good book under the shade supplied by your tunnels while being entertained by hummingbirds and butterflies!